kan-bayashi/stiv/docs/architecture.md

 When the user navigates while an image transmission is in-flight:

 - the main thread sends `CancelImage` to the writer
-- the writer drops the current image task and (best-effort) sends `delete_id` for the in-flight KGP id
+- the writer drops the current image task

 This avoids the “wait for large image I/O” feeling during rapid navigation.

-## Prefetch

-Prefetch is best-effort and runs only when the current image is fully displayed (`Ready` indicator).
-The worker gives foreground requests a chance to preempt a prefetch right before encoding.

-See also: `CONTRIBUTING.md`.